joinerda/joinerda.github.io/_posts/2018-12-20-Intro-To-Unity-Visualization-Toolkit.md

 ![getting UVT from github site](/images/blog_2018_12_20/figure1.png)
 ![getting UVT from github site](/images/blog_2018_12_20/figure2.png)

 If you want to see some of the visualization types currently supported by the UVT, open the UVT folder in Assets, and open the Scenes folder.
 Select the Examples scene and press play.
-You should see a variety of different ojects in the scene of different visualization type.
+You should see a variety of different objects in the scene of different visualization type.

 Also notice in Assets there is a folder "BasicPlayer" which includes a flying camera rig similar to the one we created in the simple flying rig post.

 Go to the file menu, and start a new scene.
 Disable the Main Camera.
 From Assets/BasicPlayer, drag a BasicPlayer prefab into the scene.
-BasicPlayer is equipped with a "pointing rod" for reference, but this can be distracting, so feel free to open up the BasicPlayer object in your heirarchy, find the cylinder used for the pointing rod, and disable it.
+BasicPlayer is equipped with a "pointing rod" for reference, but this can be distracting, so feel free to open up the BasicPlayer object in your hierarchy, find the cylinder used for the pointing rod, and disable it.

 Now lets add some data.
 We need to have some data to visualize, and place it where Unity knows to look for it.